Dana Gas delivers 72% increase in Q1 2026 profit

 PHOTO

-Dana Gas, the Middle East’s private sector natural gas company, announced strong financial results for the three months ended March 31, 2026.
+Sharjah, UAE: Dana Gas PJSC (the “Company”), the Middle East’s largest regional private sector natural gas company, today announced strong financial results for the three months ended 31 March 2026.

 Kurdistan Region of Iraq